bnfour/mx-mods/readme.md

 Note that in vanilla, text on the left (song title, composer and/or illustrator info, Song info data) uses gray shadows, while text on the right ("World", "Ranking", "NN TH") uses black shadows.

+#### No warping for songs with no Inferno difficulty in the list menu
+This prevents switching to another song when attempting to select Inferno difficulty for a song that lacks one.
+When this is on, pressing right on a Normal song with no Inferno version will do nothing, similar to pressing left on an Easy song.

+Only for the list (small) menu.

 ### Configuration
 All features of the mod can be toggled on and off independently via MelonLoader's preferences file, `UserData/MelonPreferences.cfg`.
 Launching the game with the mod installed should create the following section in the file:
 ```toml